JessicaJuliet/webi/README.md

 * [Heroku](https://dashboard.heroku.com/) was used to run the application in the cloud
 * [W3C Markup validator](https://validator.w3.org/) was used regularly to check for any errors in the HTML on the site
 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/) was used regularly to check for any errors in the CSS on the site
+* [Web Accessibility](https://www.webaccessibility.com/) was used to test the website's accessibility to people with disabilities
 * [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to create the logo and high fidelity mock ups
 * [TinyPNG](https://tinypng.com/) was used to reduce the size of all the images on the website
 * [balsamiq](https://balsamiq.com/wireframes/) was used to create low-fidelity wireframes of the website
 * [JSHint](https://jshint.com/) was used to test the JavaScript code for errors
 * [PEP8 Online](http://pep8online.com/) was used to check for PEP8 compliance
 * [TableConvert](https://tableconvert.com/) was used to convert csv data to markdown tables
+* [Temp mail](https://temp-mail.org/en/) was used to create a temporary email address to test the sign up page
+* [AWS](https://s3.console.aws.amazon.com/) was used to host static files
+* [STRIPE](https://stripe.com/ie) was used to setup the website payment functionality
+* [Gmail](https://gmail.com) was used to send emails with Django

 [Back to top](#webi)